Codecademy/docs/content/swift/concepts/data-types/data-types.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-All programming languages designate certain types of data.
-This helps the operating system and computer hardware allocate memory based on the type of data that is going to be stored.
-Swift **data types** include `Int`, `Float`, `Double`, `String`, `Character`, and `Bool`.
-It is a type-safe language where variables hold values of a known data type.
+Swift, like all programming languages, designate certain [**data types**](https://www.codecademy.com/resources/docs/general/data-types) that help the operating system and computer hardware allocate memory based on what is going to be stored.
+These data types include numeric, textual, and logical values.

-In Swift, we generally store values in variables which can be thought of as a container to hold data.
-The data type determines how big that container is and where the computer is going to store it for later access.
+In a type-safe language like Swift, values are generally stored in [variables](https://www.codecademy.com/resources/docs/swift/variables), which are containers that hold data.
+The data type determines how big that variable container is and where the computer is going to store it for later access.

 ## Basic Data Types